rom1504/agent-inception/blogpost.md

-# Building an Agentic Harness for Gemini 3 with Amp
+# Agent Inception: Building an Agentic Harness for Gemini 3 with Amp

 *By [Your Name/Amp]*

 In this post, we explore how we utilized **Amp**, a sophisticated AI coding agent, to build a complete agentic chatbot harness for Google's latest **Gemini 3** models in record time.

+We call this project **"Agent Inception"** because it represents a recursive leap in AI development: using an AI agent to construct the environment for another AI agent.

-The goal was not just to build a chat interface, but to create a **harness**—a flexible environment where the AI is not just a text generator, but an agent capable of thinking, planning, and acting on the world (or at least, the file system).
+The goal was not just to build a chat interface, but to create a **meta-harness**—a flexible environment where the AI is not just a text generator, but an agent capable of thinking, planning, and acting on the world (or at least, the file system).

-## The "Harness" Concept
+## The "Meta-Harness" Concept

 When working with frontier models like Gemini 3 Pro, simply hitting an API endpoint isn't enough.
 To unlock their true potential, we needed a system that supports: